 FEI Screening Limits (FSLs) are established on the basis of risk management to control the sensitivity of the screening method for a specified substance in a Horses' urine or blood sample to ensure the integrity of the sport.
 Where FSLs have been established they are universally applied by FEI laboratories.
-Such Substances detected below a set screening limit FEI approved laboratories do not report a positive detection.
+Such Substances detected below a set screening limit are not reported by FEI approved laboratories as positive samples.